jasperhabicht/rpgicons/README.md

 This package provides a set of high-quality icons for use in notes for tabletop role-playing games.
 The icons are meant to be used in the body text, but they can also be used in other contexts such as graphics or diagrams.
-The package comes in two variants, one based on the `l3draw` package and one based on PGF/Ti*k*Z.

-As of version 1.4.0, an `l3draw` variant of the `rpgicons` package exists which is loaded by default.
-The `l3draw` package does not provide the same variety of styles as Ti*k*Z does.
+The package comes in two variants, one based on the `l3draw` package and one based on PGF/Ti*k*Z. The `l3draw` variant is loaded by default.
+The `l3draw` variant does not provide the same variety of styles as Ti*k*Z does.

 The PGF veriant of the `rpgicons` package provides the icons as Ti*k*Z shapes.
 Since the commands to typeset the icons use `tikzpicture` environments, these commands should not be used inside another